NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Skirt The Light.md

 You can travel the border between the Material and Shadow Planes and even bring others along.
-You can cast [[Umbral Journey|Umbral Journey]] as an occult innate spell once per day.
+You can cast [[Spells/Umbral Journey|Umbral Journey]] as an occult innate spell once per day.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*